ldci/redCV/README.md

 ### Created and tested with macOS 10.14 (Mojave 32-bit on Intel processor).

-Code is functional with Red 0.6.5.
+Code is now functional with Red 0.6.6.

 You must compile samples since red routines are required.
 Most of samples require View.